ogakulov/shared-fm/README.md

 ### Deploy LLM as a model within CML
 This project walks through a deployment and hosting of a Large Languge Model (LLM) within CML.
+The project can be cloned into CML directly,  It can be launched as an Applied Machine Learning Prototype (AMP)

+### Deploy the model as an AMP

+### Deploy the model manually
 Deploy the model by:
 - Navigate to  Model Deployments
 - Click `New Model`